StackVista/stackstate-agent/README.md

-# StackState Agent - test
+# StackState Agent - test mix

 Contains the code for the StackState agent V2.
 Agent integrations are not included in this project and can be found [here](https://github.com/StackVista/stackstate-agent-integrations).